ibm-cloud-docs/vmwaresolutions/vmonic/eos-vsphere67.md

 # End of Marketing for vSphere 6.7 instance deployments
 {: #eos-vsphere67}

-VMware® support for all new VMware vSphere 6.7 deployments ends on 15 October 2022.
+VMware® support for all new VMware vSphere® 6.7 deployments ends on 15 October 2022.

 Beginning on 21 June 2022, you can no longer order new VMware vCenter Server® instances with vSphere 6.7.
-However, you can still add or remove existing clusters and hosts until 15 October 2022.
+You can still add or remove existing clusters and hosts until 15 October 2022.

-After 15 October 2022, vCenter Server instances with vSphere 6.7 become read–only in the VMware Solutions console and through the public REST API.

-Beginning on this date, you can no longer add or remove clusters and hosts until you upgrade to vSphere 7.
+After 15 October 2022, you can no longer add or remove hosts or clusters for vCenter Server instances with vSphere 6.7 until you upgrade to vSphere 7.

 {{site.data.keyword.cloud_notm}} will continue to support your infrastructure on our cloud and will continue to support the vSphere 6.7 software until the [VMware announced end of support date](https://lifecycle.vmware.com/#/){: external} of 15 October 2022.